PeterAgambar/simple_threading/README.md

 Therefore, this is based on a very simple console app with a while(true) loop that only ends once all tasks have completed.

+These very simple examples do not yet explore the use of Parallelism nor disposal of objects.
+If you want to know the difference between using Cancellation tokens, and values to exit loops, then run the MixedSimpleThread.
+Task A should cancel at 100

 ![threading](https://github.com/user-attachments/assets/34d34f63-9305-47d3-94b3-b097bee61f91)